Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 ![ls -lh gpl_source](http://i.imgur.com/rqWb3Jj.png)

-**Bug what if they're hiding something!?** How could we possibly tell whether the sources they gave us are the same they used to compile the production binaries?
+**But what if they're hiding something!?** How could we possibly tell whether the sources they gave us are the same they used to compile the production binaries?